 We need to give some thought to the reason for exposing our emotions, and develop the courage and humility to do so in a meaningful way.
 This is markedly different from expressing negative emotions just to relieve the pressure.
 We need to purposely re-experience all the feelings we had, couldn’t bear to feel, and that now exist in us—even if we are convinced this isn’t so.

-Because if we don’t do this, life will bring them up for us.
+Because if we don’t do this work of emotional growth, life will bring them up for us.
 All that has not been properly assimilated will get reactivated by current circumstances.
 When we see this happening—especially the part where what’s happening seems to confirm our original solution of going numb—we need to remember that these aren’t the true facts.
 We may be re-experiencing an emotional climate, triggered by current events that mimic past wounding situations, but as we become aware that this is what’s happening, we’ll have the chance to make a different choice.
 We’ll likely see that what we really feel is very much the opposite of what we tell ourselves to feel.
 We need to bridge this gap.

 Our first few tentative steps to become aware of what we feel, and learning to express our feelings directly without excuses and rationalizations, will open a new window into ourselves.
 This is the growth process at work, engaging with our inner feelings instead of latching onto outer gestures.
 We’ll see what precipitated unwelcome events, and how we have the power to change that.
 We’ll recognize how our own patterns of behavior have been affecting people in exactly the opposite way we were shooting for.
 And that opens new doors for how to communicate with people.